valeriansaliou/node-sales-tax/README.md

 SalesTax.toggleEnabledTaxNumberFraudCheck(false)
 ```

-## Where is the offline tax data is pulled from?
+## Where is the offline tax data pulled from?

 The offline tax data is pulled from [Value-added tax (VAT) rates — PwC](http://taxsummaries.pwc.com/ID/Value-added-tax-(VAT)-rates) (last updated: 24th May 2019).